Hamad bin Isa Al Khalifa: Reign

 On the death of his father Isa, Hamad became Emir of Bahrain on 6 March 1999.
-As Emir, Hamad brought several political reforms to Bahrain.
-These included the release of all political prisoners, the dissolution of the State Security Court and the abolition of the 1974 Decree on State Security Measures.
-Additionally, many Bahraini citizens were permitted to return after several years in exile overseas.
-In 2002, he declared himself king.
+Hamad is the second monarch of Bahrain since its independence in 1971, and the 14th monarch of the Al Khalifa dynasty.
+On 14 February 2002, he declared himself King of Bahrain when the country officially became a constitutional monarchy on the basis of its new constitution.
 He enjoys wide executive authorities which include appointing the prime minister and his ministers, commanding the army, chairing the Higher Judicial Council, appointing the parliament's upper half and dissolving its elected lower half.
+Bahrain under Hamad is a semi-constitutional monarchy in which the Al Khalifa dynasty dominates the political system.